evkx/evkx.github.io/content/technology/cargoandtowing/interiorcargo/_index.md

 Interior cargo is more secure and safe than exterior cargo, as it is less visible and more difficult to access by thieves or vandals.
 Interior cargo is also less likely to fly off or get damaged by weather, road debris, or collisions.
 Interior cargo can also be locked with the car's central locking system or alarm system for extra protection.

+{{< sitefiguresized thumb="technology/cargoandtowing/interiorcargo/trunk_4.jpg" title="Jeep Avenger with a nice dog in the trunk" width="3000" height="2000">}}

 ### Accessibility

 Interior cargo is more accessible and convenient than exterior cargo, as it does not require climbing onto the roof or reaching behind the car to load or unload the items.
 Interior cargo can also be accessed from inside the car through the rear seats or the rear doors, which can be useful in tight parking spaces or bad weather conditions.

 ### Fuel economy

 Interior cargo has less impact on the car's fuel economy than exterior cargo, as it does not affect the car's aerodynamics or wind resistance.
-Exterior cargo carriers, especially roof cargo carriers, can increase the car's drag and reduce its fuel efficiency by up to 25%https://cars.usnews.com/cars-trucks/toyota/camry/2021/interior.
+Exterior cargo carriers, especially roof cargo carriers, can increase the car's drag and reduce its fuel efficiency by up to 25%.
 Interior cargo can also lower the car's center of gravity and improve its stability and handling.

-## Drawbacks of Interior Cargo
+## Possible limitations of Interior Cargo

 Interior cargo is not without its drawbacks, however.
 Some of the limitations and challenges of using the interior cargo space of the car are:

-### Capacity
+### Weight capacity

 Interior cargo has a limited capacity that cannot be exceeded without compromising the car's performance, safety, or legality.
 Interior cargo cannot exceed the car's maximum payload, which is the total weight of the passengers and the cargo that the car can carry.
-Interior cargo also cannot exceed the car's maximum volume, which is the total space available inside the car for the cargo.
-Interior cargo also cannot obstruct the driver's view or interfere with the car's lights or signals.

 ### Compatibility